 - Wooden Shingle Roofs in America

-- Replacing Deteriorated Roofs: Matching the Historic Appearance
+- Replacing Deteriorated Roofs to Match

 - Specifications for the Replacement Roof

 - Roofing Practices to Avoid

 - Maintenance

+- Summary and References

+- Reading List

+- Download the PDF

 The Secretary of the Interior's "Standards for Rehabilitation" call for the repair or replacement of missing architectural features "based on accurate duplication of features, substantiated by historic, physical, or pictorial evidence rather than on conjectural designs."
 On a wooden shingle roof, it is important not only to match the size, shape, texture, and configuration of historic shingles, but also to match the craftsmanship and details that characterize the historic roof.
 Proper installation and maintenance will extend the life of the new roof.